 The decision to go as an expatriate on an international assignment and relocate abroad marks a new phase in your life.
 It’s not only a challenge from the work perspective, but also a complete change in your personal life.
-It’s almost like starting your life from scratch… We have compiled a checklist of all issues every expat should keep in mind throughout different stages of the relocation process.
+It’s almost like starting your life from scratch… We have compiled a checklist of all issues every expatriate should keep in mind throughout different stages of the relocation process.

 Relocation – would you be offered services of a relocation agency abroad?
 Or are you expected to take care of all the errands yourself?
 Will you be offered a reimbursement of the costs if you choose to hire a relocation agency or real estate agent?
 Or would your employer will offer a lump sum as a part of an installment allowance?

-Health Care System – would you be given a private health care insurance designed especially for expats, both for you and your family members?
+Health Care System – would you be given a private health care insurance designed especially for expatriates, both for you and your family members?
 Or are you expected to sign up to a public health care system in your host country?

 Expat’s Tax Advise – clarify how you will be taxed: according to you local country or German taxation system?
-If you get tax relives in your local country due to investments or because your spouse is unemployed or earns less, would you be able to keep this benefit?
+If you get tax relief in your local country due to investments or because your spouse is unemployed or earns less, would you be able to keep this benefit?
 If your spouse would like to work in Germany would (s)he be offered tax advice as well?

 Moving costs – how much are you allowed to ship to your host country?
 If you choose to keep some of your goods in a storage in your local country, would your company take the cost?
 Understand what would be your annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you, if you choose to buy new furniture.